soodoku/tldr/summaries/40_revolution_in_world_missions.md

 TL;DR:

-1. West should do more to evangelize in Asia.
+1. The West should do more to evangelize in Asia.
-2. The primary purpose of church is not social work but evangelism --- see pg.
+2. The primary purpose of the church is not social work but evangelism --- see pg.
 107, 170 (Church's primary task), etc.
 3. How to evangelize:
-   *  Let go of idea of solely supporting White missionaries.
-Within country (South India to North, etc. more important)
+   *  Let go of the idea of solely supporting White missionaries.
+Within country (South India to North, etc.) more effective
    * Evangelize in a way that is 'native' (see pg.
 147)

 ### Worse That The Holocaust